coniferousdyer/Stats-Portal/README.md

 pip install -r requirements.txt
 ```

-4. Create a `.env` file in the cloned directory.
+4. Create a `.env` file in the `backend` directory.
 You can use the `.env.template` file as a template using the following command.

 ```bash
 cp .env.template .env